Ebeam Evaporator Standard Operating Procedure – Revision 02

 The evaporation rate is measured using quartz crystals with a 6 MHz resonance frequency (Actually 5.950 MHz for a new crystal without deposition on it).
 As material is deposited on the crystal, its frequency shifts depending on the mass and elasticity of deposited material.
 Knowing the density of the material and its elastic properties allows calculation of its thickness.
 The elastic properties of the material are represented by the Z-ratio (sometimes referred to as Z-factor).
 The density and Z-ratio for common evaporants are summarized in the following density and Z-ratio table.
 Additionally, a material independant geometric factor, referred to as the tooling factor, accounts for the different position of the quartz crystals and the actual sample on which deposition occurs.

-On the DeeDirectors evaporator, there are 2 crystals inside the chamber with a shutter to chose which crystal is used for any particular monitoring as show on Figure 7.
+On the DeeDirectors evaporator, there are 2 crystals inside the chamber with a shutter to chose which crystal is used for any particular monitoring as show on Figure 7 (NB: only crystal 1 is available until further notice as crystal 2 is broken).
 The crystal choice is controlled by the Thickness Monitor switch on the control box: Xtal 1 is the bottom crystal and Xtal 2 is the top crystal.

 The quartz crystals are controlled with the Sycon STM-100 crystal monitor shown in Figure 3.
 The crystal being monitored is chosen by the switch on the electronics rack located to the left of the STM-100 (also visible on Figure 3).
 The monitor keyboard is divided into two separate groups.
 The keys to the left are control keys and the keys to the right are programming keys.